neilkumar93600/cpp-assignment/README.md

 PROGRAM  5
 Create a class 'Student' with three data members which are name, age and address.
 The constructor of the class assigns default values to name as "unknown", age as '0' and address as "not available".
 It has two functions with the same name 'setInfo'.
 First function has two parameters for name and age and assigns the same whereas the second function takes has three parameters which are assigned to name, age and address respectively.
 Print the name, age and address of 10 students.
 Hint - Use array of objects

+assingment 3
+1. Write a program to print the area and perimeter of a triangle having sides of 3, 4 and 5 units by creating a class named 'Triangle' with the constructor having the three sides as its parameters.
+2. Write a program to print the area of two rectangles having sides (4,5) and (5,8) respectively by creating a class named 'Rectangle' with a function named 'Area' which returns the area.
+Length and breadth are passed as parameters to its constructor.
+3. Write a program to print the area of a rectangle by creating a class named 'Area' taking the values of its length and breadth as parameters of its constructor and having a function named 'returnArea' which returns the area of the rectangle.
+Length and breadth of the rectangle are entered through keyboard.
+4. Print the average of three numbers entered by the user by creating a class named 'Average' having a function to calculate and print the average without creating any object of the Average class.
+5. Print the sum, difference and product of two complex numbers by creating a class named 'Complex' with separate functions for each operation whose real and imaginary parts are entered by the user.